-You may also be interested to know more about the Top Performing Small Cap Mutual Funds to Invest in 2022
+You may also be interested to know more about the Top Performing Small Cap Mutual Funds to Invest

 If you are planning to invest in SBI Small and Mid Cap Fund, you need to know that it is not accepting any new investments as of now.
 The reason for this is that the fund has reached its minimum investment limit or AUM.

 Remember that, as per the regulations of the Securities and Exchange Board of India (SEBI), mutual funds are required to disclose their current status on whether they are taking fresh investments or not.

 If a mutual fund company does not accept fresh investments from investors, then it must disclose this information on its website as well as through advertisements in newspapers and magazines.